 You Might Also Like: What Is OTT Advertising and Why It’s Growing so Rapidly

 However, this means that SVOD providers face a difficult challenge.
 They constantly need to come up with exclusive content or better pricing schemes.
 Nevertheless, it seems that these providers aren’t struggling at all.
 Many innovative online services have found their way into people’s homes, helping them unwind and forget about the daily grind.

 Now, SVOD isn’t the only business model available to brands.
 And to ensure there’s no confusion, we’ll mention the other two models and what they entail.

 Yes, there is!
 SVOD significantly differs from these two widespread monetization models:

 As you can see, businesses have many ways to generate revenue thanks to technological advances.
 SVOD, in particular, has revolutionized the way we view and consume content.
 We don’t have to wait for weeks or months to watch the next episode of our favorite TV show.
 Nor do we need to wait for reruns of major sporting events.
 Today, we can find internet clips almost as soon as the content becomes available.

 So, the catch-all term for all of the above business models is video on demand (VOD).
 This innovative technology allows us to get our content when we want, and not when an owner decides to deliver it.

 Monetizing online videos with SVOD is a great solution for many businesses.
 However, not every piece of content is meant to be monetized.
-People won’t pay to watch videos that bring no meaning into their lives or don’t teach them a thing or two about business, life, or other areas.
+People won’t pay to watch videos that bring no meaning into their lives or don’t teach them a thing or two about business, life, or other important areas.
 Therefore, use the SVOD model when you create engaging and educational videos that will transform your viewers’ lives for the better.

 Here are types of content that work well with SVOD.